Browse documentation

 .toMatch() accepts either a string substring or a RegExp object.
 Regex matches ignore the regex's current lastIndex, matching Jest/Vitest-style assertion ergonomics.

 Only available when TGocciaBenchmarkRuntimeExtension is installed in the runtime (used by the GocciaBenchmarkRunner).
+The benchmark API is import-only from "goccia:microbench"; it does not install ambient suite, bench, or runBenchmarks globals.
 See benchmarks.md for usage, output formats, and CI integration.

 Benchmark structure: